Anton Webern: Swiss and Reich prospects

 Webern's mature music was performed mostly outside the Reich, where only his tonal music and arrangements were allowed as works not in the style of a "Judenknecht".
-His arrangement of two of Schubert's German Dances was performed in Leipzig and broadcast in the Reich and Fascist Italy (1941).
-His Passacaglia was considered for a Viennese contemporary music festival in 1942, Karl Böhm or Wilhelm Furtwängler conducting, but this did not happen.
-Hans Rosbaud likely performed it in occupied Strasbourg that year, and Luigi Dallapiccola sought to have it performed in Venice in 1943.
-Hans Schmidt-Isserstedt planned Webern's arrangement of the six-voice ricercar from Bach's Musical Offering at the Deutsche Oper Berlin in 1943, but war intervened.
+In 1941, his arrangement of two of Schubert's German Dances was performed in Leipzig and broadcast in the Reich and Fascist Italy.
+In 1942, his Passacaglia, Op.
+1 was considered for a Viennese contemporary music festival, Karl Böhm or Wilhelm Furtwängler conducting.
+Instead, Hans Rosbaud likely performed it in occupied Strasbourg that year, and Luigi Dallapiccola sought to have it performed in Venice in 1943.
+Hans Schmidt-Isserstedt planned to conduct Webern's arrangement of the six-voice ricercar from Bach's Musical Offering at the Deutsche Oper Berlin in 1943, but war intervened.

 Supported by IGNM-Sektion Basel, the Orchester Musikkollegium Winterthur, and Werner Reinhart, Webern attended three Swiss concerts, his last trips outside the Reich.
 In 1940, Erich Schmid conducted Op.
 1 in Winterthur; soprano Marguerite Gradmann-Lüscher sang Op.
 4 and most of Op.
 12 (not No. 3) at the Musik-Akademie der Stadt Basel, Schmid accompanying.
-In Feb.
-1943, Scherchen gave the world premiere of Op.
-30 at the Winterthur Stadthaus.
-Webern intimated to Willi Reich that he might immigrate there, joking (Oct.
-1939) "Anything of the sort did seem quite out of the question for me!"
-But Webern failed to find employment, even as a formality, likely due to anti-German sentiment in the context of Swiss neutrality and refugee laws.
+In February 1943, Scherchen gave the world premiere of Op.
+30 at the Winterthur Stadthaus, and Webern interpreted the attention of a German consul as a sign that his standing in the Reich might improve.
+He had intimated to Willi Reich that he might immigrate to Switzerland, joking (October 1939) "Anything of the sort did seem quite out of the question for me!"
+But he failed to find employment, even as a formality, likely due to anti-German sentiment in the context of Swiss neutrality and refugee laws.

 In the Reich, he met with former Society violist Othmar Steinbauer about a formal teaching role in Vienna in early 1940, but nothing materialized.
-He lectured at the homes of Erwin Ratz and Carl Prohaska's widow Margaret (1940–1942).
-Many private pupils came to him between 1940 and 1943, even from afar, among them briefly Hartmann.
+From 1940 to 1942, he lectured at the homes of Erwin Ratz and Carl Prohaska's widow Margaret.
+Many private pupils came to him between 1940 and 1943, even from afar, among them briefly Karl Amadeus Hartmann.
 Hartmann, who opposed the Nazis, remembered that Webern counseled him to respect authority, at least publicly, for the sake of order.